 2. Autoencoder networks: An autoencoder is a type of artificial neural network used to learn efficient data encodings in an unsupervised manner.
 An autoencoder aims to learn a representation (encoding) for a set of data, typically for dimensionality reduction.
 Along with the reduction side, a reconstructing side is learned, where the autoencoder tries to generate from the reduced encoding a representation as close as possible to its original input.

 Anomaly Detection is of utmost importance for fast-growing digital businesses today.
 Detecting anomalies is very important and can lead to increased revenue, business opportunities, and customer retention.
 On the downside, it is quite complex to build an anomaly detection system that is scalable, automated, and adaptive.
-Here, we have discussed the factors that need consideration while designing a system for anomaly detection and machine learning techniques that can help detect anomalous behavior in data patterns to improve business the decision-making process.
+Here, we have discussed the factors that need considering while designing a system for anomaly detection and machine learning techniques that can help detect anomalous behavior in data patterns to improve the business decision-making process.
+Click here to uncover the impact of Artificial Intelligence (AI) in asset management.